Mental health matters

 That’s why for the SMHAF, we wanted to honour the theme of “gathering” and help the families we work with carve out space to spend time together.
 It’s easy to feel like you're alone with the stress, trauma and overwhelm that builds up in difficult situations.
 We wanted to put the power in children’s hands to create space to gather with people they care about.

-From next weekend (May 14th) and throughout the festival, we’re handing out “picnic bags” to kids using the visitor centre.
+From May 14th and throughout the festival, we’re handing out “picnic bags” to kids using the visitor centre.
 These wee packs have everything kids need to set up their own little “mindfulness picnic” - creative activities, snacks and drinks, a supermarket voucher to buy the treats they’d like to share, and of course some blank invitations to decorate and give out to the people in their lives who they think could benefit from spending some time.

 We're inviting kids to think about who they would like to invite to their picnic, and through that to consider the importance of being with others for mental health.
 They can invite anyone they’d like, and we’re inviting them to think about who could use some time together - maybe a friend who is an only child, a relative or neighbour who lives on their own, or a parent who is missing their partner as much as the child is missing their dad.